freelan-developers/freelan/README.md

 - `FREELAN_MSVC_RELEASE_BOOST_SUFFIX`, Windows only.
 The Boost library suffix to use for release builds with Microsoft Visual Studio.
 - `FREELAN_MSVC_DEBUG_BOOST_SUFFIX`, Windows only.
 The Boost library suffix to use for debug builds with Microsoft Visual Studio.
 If not specified, `FREELAN_MSVC_RELEASE_BOOST_SUFFIX` is used for both release and debug builds.

-The rationale for the prefix/suffix variables is that under Windows, Boost by default decorates its libraries names with the used compiler name and the Boost version.
-We designed FreeLAN build tools so that it fits with the defaults of the libraries we depend on.
+The rationale for the prefix/suffix variables is that under Windows, Boost by default decorates its libraries names with the compiler name and the Boost version.
+We designed FreeLAN build tools so that they match the defaults of the libraries we depend on.

 Reusability
 -----------